 Some of these tragic events even occurred in minor accidents & it was proven that it would have been safer for the individual to have no air bag fitted than this particular type.
 So what should we have done?
 Ignored this issue so as not to offend or upset the manufacturer?
 Kept producing them and turn a blind eye to the inadequacies they present?
 Make up an excuse that it’s not them that perhaps it’s the steering wheel?
 Maybe it’s the way the individual drove?
 We’ve done it this way for years & its worked fine?

 Thankfully all involved decided to address the issue.
 They did a recall of that particular brand.
 They took on a new supplier who had the most stringent of stringent testing of their designs rather than stay loyal to that brand.
 They tested their products under extreme pressure to ensure that when the time came they were confident it would work.
 They even engaged in problem solving so as to cover every conceivable variable that may occur.

 Obviously martial arts isn’t as serious as this but you get the idea.
 This is why I feel the need to speak up and encourage others to do so.
 You see there are still some people out there who have integrity and actually care about the material they put out.
 There are people out there who legitimately test their system not unlike the air bags and an even braver few who would scrap their entire system if they discovered it to be ineffective.
 If your goal is to help people protect themselves just like the air bag, than the following actions may be considered negligent:

-Its simple really, remove the ego, the emotional attachment thus removing the cognitive bias.
+Its simple really, remove the emotional attachment thus removing the cognitive bias.

 The martial arts would have to be the most disconnected of all the subcultures I frequent.
 The promises that instructors make resemble that of politicians around election time.
 They say one thing yet deliver something very different.